Dootix/dootix.github.io/posts/memory-alloc-optimization.md

 During my recent "C coding and subsequent reversing" session I've been experimenting with memory allocations, utilizing standard C functions like `memcpy(`) or WinApi's `RtlCopyMemory`.

 Binary was compiled as x64 in VS2022's Release mode.
-Below, you can see the optimization that was applied, instead of direct `memcpy() call, that I specified in the original code:
+Below, you can see the optimization that was applied, instead of direct `memcpy()` call that I specified in the original code:

 <img width="617" alt="image" src="https://github.com/user-attachments/assets/1ce897c9-f092-470f-9313-61b8a62e2661" />